IgnisDa/ryot/docs/content/integrations.md

 ### Plex Sink

+!!! info

+      This will only import media that are in progress.
+Perform an [import](./importing.md#plex) if you want to import media that are finished.

 Automatically add [Plex](https://www.plex.tv/) show and movie plays to Ryot.
 It will work for all the media that have a valid TMDb ID attached to their metadata.